 In 2005 it was extended to support the National Children’s and Susan Price Collections.

 How to view the collections supported by Friends of DNW

 Membership is by annual subscription, the details are on the membership page.

-followed by our special guest, Chris Szekely, who will discuss his latest book, Rona, a chapter book for 7-9 year-olds, published by Huia Publishers – and getting excellent reviews!
+On Wednesday 7 December 2016 we enjoyed our End of Year Event followed by Chris Szekely who discussed his latest book, Rona, a chapter book for 7-9 year-olds, published by Huia Publishers – and getting excellent reviews.

 The Current Display Cabinet

 May Gibbs and Avis Acres: Flower Fairies in Australia and New Zealand